-Newspaper Reports on Nursing Home’s Continuing to Provide Adequate Care Even After Highly Publicized Medical Malpractice Death
+Newspaper Reports on Nursing Home’s Continuing to Provide Inadequate Care Even After Highly Publicized Medical Malpractice Death

 An eye-opening article recently published in the Lexington Herald Leader takes a look at Woodcrest Nursing Home and Rehabilitation in Elsmere and how they have not changed their ways since the highly publicized medical malpractice death of Bobby Crail back in 2016.
 The case of Bobby Crail was so heavily covered by the media because the care provided at Woodcrest was so egregious and blatant.